-- 1. When TPM_STS_x.stsValid is set to 1 and TPM_STS_x.dataAvail is cleared to 0, the TPM SHOULD return FFh to any read request to the Data FIFO register. - 22.
-The TPM SHALL NOT drop a write on the bus when it is not able to accept it.
-Instead, it SHALL insert one or more wait states, according to the interface protocol (e.g. wait-sync the LPC bus or an SPI wait cycle according to Section 6.4.5 Flow Control).
+- 1. When TPM_STS_x.stsValid is set to 1 and TPM_STS_x.dataAvail is cleared to 0, the TPM SHOULD return FFh to any read request to the Data FIFO register. - 2.
+The TPM SHALL NOT drop a write on the bus when the TPM is not able to accept it.
+Instead, it SHALL insert one or more wait states, according to the interface protocol (e.g. wait-sync the LPC bus or an SPI wait cycle according to Section 7.4.5 Flow Control, or I2C clock stretching as defined in Section 8.1.4).

-5.5.2.7 Interface Capability
+6.5.2.7 Interface Capability

-- This register is only valid for a FIFO interface.
+This register is valid only for a FIFO interface.
 Bits 9 and 10 allow the TPM to communicate the maximum data transfer size it supports.
-The TPM may support larger transactions on LPC. - 1.
-This register SHALL be valid if TPM_INTERFACE_ID_x.InterfaceType or TPM_CRB_INTF_ID_x.InterfaceType is set to 0000 or 1111.
+The TPM may support larger transactions on LPC.

+- This register SHALL be valid if TPM_INTERFACE_ID_x.InterfaceType or TPM_CRB_INTF_ID_x.InterfaceType is set to 0000 or 1111.
 For all other values of TPM_INTERFACE_ID_x.InterfaceType or TPM_CRB_INTF_ID_x.InterfaceType, this register is invalid. - 2.
 The DataTransferSizeSupport field indicates the maximum transfer size supported by the TPM. - 3.
 If the TPM supports only legacy transfer sizes, the DataTransferSizeSupport field SHALL be set to '00'. - a.
-Reads and Writes SHALL only be accepted at the offset for the DATA_FIFO. - b.
-TPM SHALL perform a bus abort on transactions to the XDATA FIFO. - 4.
+Reads and Writes SHALL only be accepted at the offset for the TPM_DATA_FIFO. - b.
+TPM SHALL perform a bus abort on transactions to the TPM_XDATA_FIFO. - 4.
 If the TPM supports any DataTransferSizeSupport value other than '00': - a.
-The TPM SHALL support the XDATA_FIFO in addition to the DATA_FIFO. - b.
+The TPM SHALL support the TPM_XDATA_FIFO in addition to the TPM_DATA_FIFO. - b.
 The TPM SHALL accept any data transfer size up to and including the size indicated by DataTransferSizeSupport.

-Note: This includes data transfers from 1-4 bytes, which may be written to either the DATA_FIFO or the XDATA_FIFO.
+NOTE: This includes data transfers from 1-4 bytes, which may be written to either the TPM_DATA_FIFO or the TPM_XDATA_FIFO.

-Table 21 - Interface Capability
+Table 23 - Interface Capability